kylemclaren/mongo-transporter/README.md

 For now, Mongo Transporter will only sync a single DB on a deployment so if a deployment has multiple DB's, you will have to run multiple app instances.
 To run a "continuous sync", you will need to use this with a MongoDB replica set, this is because a replica set includes the `oplog.rs` collection on the `local` DB.
 Transporter "tails" this collection to keep the two deployments in sync.

+Note: Go on Heroku is not yet officially supported so use at your own risk.

 ## Config vars

 - `SOURCE_MONGO_URL` - This is the full connection URI of the MongoDB deployment that you want to sync **from**. eg. `mongodb://username:strongpassword@candidate.33.mongolayer.com:30000,candidate.34.mongolayer.com:30000/local?authSource=prod_db` You will need to [create a user](https://github.com/kylemclaren/mongo-transporter/wiki/Creating-a-MongoDB-oplog-user) that can read from the `local.oplog.rs` namespace.
 You can use both members of the replica set.